CUCentralAdvancement/adr-docs/docs/0002-web-styling-tailwind-css.md

 ## Status

-This methodology has been accepted and used in all the Digital Engagement web projects on Heroku.
+- **Accepted** - This methodology has been accepted and used in all the Digital Engagement web projects on Heroku.
 Furthermore, while exploring projects across languages and frameworks, utility-first frameworks are on the rise.
 Tailwind CSS is quite popular and that's the main reason DE developers recommended using Tailwind.